Questions & Answers

 Will the water used in the factory contaminate the Kraksy lake?

-No process or municipal wastewater will be discharged to the Kraksy lake.
-The rain water collected from the site will be stored in fire safety reservoirs and used internally for the production.
-In case the water reservoirs will become full, the rainwater will be cleaned in oil separators and only then discharged to the lake.
-The quality of rain water discharged into reservoirs and then to Kraksy lake will be carefully monitored in accordance with the terms of the water permit.
-In addition, due to the planned discharge of rainwater to the lake, the condition of water in the Kraksy lake will be a subject of periodic monitoring, both before the beginning of the Investment and following the start of the construction.
+No process or municipal wastewater is discharged to the Kraksy lake.
+The rain water collected from the site will is stored in fire safety reservoirs and used internally for the production.
+In case the water reservoirs becomes full, the rainwater is cleaned in oil separators and only then discharged to the lake.
+The quality of rain water discharged into reservoirs and then to Kraksy lake is carefully monitored in accordance with the terms of the water permit.
+In addition, due to the planned discharge of rainwater to the lake, the condition of water in the Kraksy lake is a subject of periodic monitoring, both before the beginning of the Investment and following the start of the production.

 During the process of choosing the best possible localization for a new plant and during the preparation of the Environmental Impact Assessment report, which lasted more than a year, the existing fauna and flora species have been monitored and catalogued.
 The plant has been designed in such a way as to minimize the impact of the project on the environment.
 As a result, the Investment will not interfere with the environment.
 The factory will not be located within the Special Area of Protection Natura 2000.

-Will there be a waste incineration plant built on the investment area?
+Has there been a waste incineration plant built on the investment area?

-No municipal waste incineration plant will be built in the area of the factory.
-One of the installation elements of the EGGER plant in Biskupiec will be a biomass co-incineration plant, which will use biomass mostly from the production cycle to produce heat needed for the inner installation.
+No municipal waste incineration plant has been built in the area of the factory.
+One of the installation elements of the EGGER plant in Biskupiec is a biomass co-incineration plant, which uses biomass mostly from the production cycle to produce heat needed for the inner installation.

 What kind of materials and what amounts of them will be burnt in the biomass co-incineration plant?

 In the HGG hot gas generator (55 MW), in waste and biomass co-incineration process will be incinerated:

 - Biomass (wood in pieces) in the amount of 44 830 Mg/year (combusted on a grate)